-Many credit American Benjamin Franklin for convincing us of the modern idea in 1784 while envoy to France as a way of economizing on candles by rising earlier.
+Many credit American Benjamin Franklin for convincing us of the modern idea in 1784 while he was the American envoy to France as a way of economizing on candles by rising earlier.
 Englishman William Willett sponsored DST throughout his life in the early 20th century.
 Germany and its territories used it throughout World War I, and Britain and many of its allies later did the same.

 America standardized on it during WWI to save on coal usage.
 Some countries even observed double summer time.
-It was standardized upon again, year-round, during World War II .
-For two years during the 1973 Arab Oil Embargo, DST was again standardized upon to save energy.
+It was standardized again, year-round, during World War II.
+For two years during the 1973 Arab Oil Embargo, DST was again standardized to save energy.

 An End to Daylight Saving Time Switching?